gDelgado14/gDelgado14.github.io/_posts/2015-09-27-thanks-htn.md

 ### The Calm Before The Storm
 I applied on my own, so once I got accepted it was up to me to join a team.
 Thankfully, the HTN staff set up a Slack account for the participants to chat and within a few hours I managed to find a team that made sense for me.

-The team consisted of myself, one UW systems design engineer, one UW CS student, and a mech engineering student from Purdue.
+The team consisted of myself, one UW systems design engineer, one UW CS student, and an electrical eng / CS student from Purdue.
 After we pitched each other our ideas we narrowed our HTN project to either:

 - A marketplace dedicated to local book stores to place their books online so as to compete with Amazon's easy-to-use online marketplace.
 - An open source collaboration platform that connects experienced developers with Non profit organizations looking to create technologies.